correlaid-paris/projects/README.md

 On 26th of November we organise small call CorrelAid Paris.

 On 12th of December meeting at CRI cri-paris.org at 7pm.

+In 2020 we plan several offline events, please contact us!

 # Contact
 If you would like to receive information about future events in CorrelAid, for suggestions of projects please contact